 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

 Sweet potato pie is the only dessert I HAVE to have at Thanksgiving.
 My Grandma made the best sweet potato pie, and nothing will come close, but this is my attempt.
-This recipe is inspired by the famous Patti Labelle sweet potato pie recipe.
-I love the “black-bottom” technique that makes Patti Pies” so famous, and when you combine that with browh butter you’ll get my favorite sweet potato pie recipe ever!

-- pie crusts – you can use either a store-bought crust or homemade.
-I use a double batch of my easy all-butter pie crust recipe!
+- pie crusts - you can use either a store-bought crust or homemade.
+I use a double batch of my easy all-butter flaky pie crust recipe!

-- cubed salted butter – for the brown butter that we’ll add into our filling!
+- cubed salted butter - for the brown butter that we'll add into our filling!
+You can also use unsalted butter -- just add ½ teaspoon of salt in with your filling ingredients.

 - melted salted butter – for the black-bottom crust!